Complete Guide

 This is the question women ask most — and the one that gets the most evasive answers.
 Here is what the research actually shows.

-The SWAN study — the Study of Women’s Health Across the Nation, the most comprehensive longitudinal study of vasomotor symptoms to date — tracked a diverse cohort of women over 17 years.
-The findings are not what most women are told.
+The SWAN study — the Study of Women's Health Across the Nation, the most comprehensive longitudinal study of vasomotor symptoms to date — tracked a diverse cohort of women over 17 years.

 The SWAN data, plainly stated: Median total duration of frequent vasomotor symptoms was 7.4 years.
 Women who began symptoms in early perimenopause: median 11.8 years.
 Women who began after menopause: median 3.4 years.
 Approximately 25% of women experienced frequent symptoms for 10 years or longer.
 Black women had significantly longer duration and greater severity than white women — a racial disparity that is real, documented, and insufficiently addressed in most mainstream menopause content.